yigalirani/green_threads/README.md

 * Integrate the library with IO functionality like sockets and files
 * Further improve speed .
 * Add dynamic number of green threads.
+* Port to non msvc/windows compilers and operating systems.
+* Port to non-x86 processors such as arm.

 **How does it work:**